davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 Options of the form :option:`-f``flag``` specify machine-independent flags.
 Most flags have both positive and negative forms; the negative form of :option:`-ffoo` is :option:`-fno-foo`.
-In the table below, only one of the forms is listedthe one you typically use.
+In the table below, only one of the forms is listed-the one you typically use.
 You can figure out the other form by either removing no- or adding it.

 The following options control specific optimizations.
 They are either activated by :option:`-O` options or are related to ones that are.
-You can use the following flags in the rare cases when fine-tuning of optimizations to be performed is desired.
+You can use the following flags in the rare cases when 'fine-tuning' of optimizations to be performed is desired.

 .. option:: -fno-defer-pop